-Whether you bought from a car dealer or a private seller, you won’t be entitled to anything if:
+Whether you bought from a car dealer, you won’t be entitled to anything if:

 - You’re just unhappy with how much you paid for the vehicle.
 In BC, there is no "cooling-off period" once you have signed the purchase agreement to buy a used vehicle.
 This means you will not be able to cancel an agreement just because you changed your mind or because your situation has changed.

 - You inspected the vehicle and should have spotted the problem — for example, a dent that was clear to see.
 The test of whether you should have spotted the problem is whether the average person would spot it.

 - You were told about the problem when you bought the vehicle and someone fully explained what the problem meant.

 - You caused the problem.

 In BC, there is no general legal right to return a vehicle once you have taken possession of the vehicle.

 You are protected by the legal warranty